-• Key Points: Laparoscopic cholecystectomy should be considered for ACC patients with Child A and B cirrhosis, advanced age (including those over 80 years), and pregnant patients, particularly in the second trimester.
-The decision should be tailored to the patient's specific circumstances, balancing the risks and

-- Supporting Evidence: Variable-quality evidence suggests that laparoscopic cholecystectomy can be performed safely in these special populations, with careful planning and management (Pisano et al., 2019; Sedaghat et al., 2017; Loozen et al., 2017). - Strength: Weak
+- Key Points: Laparoscopic cholecystectomy should be considered for ACC patients with Child A and B cirrhosis, advanced age (including those over 80 years), and pregnant patients, particularly in the second trimester.
+The decision should be tailored to the patient's specific circumstances, balancing the risks and benefits.
+Special considerations for cirrhosis, advanced age, and pregnancy include managing potential complications and ensuring the safety of both the patient and the fetus. - Supporting Evidence: Variable-quality evidence suggests that laparoscopic cholecystectomy can be performed safely in these special populations, with careful planning and management (Pisano et al., 2019; Sedaghat et al., 2017; Loozen et al., 2017). - Strength: Weak